 Card City Nights

 Solo-play stalwart: The characters are idiosyncratic, the game-within-a-game conceit a little cheeky but still refreshing, the consistent tone humor-ish, deadpan.
 Beating certain keystone characters unlocks their signature, ultra-powerful cards whose effects even jive with that character’s personality.
 In other words, there is a correspondence between writing, characterization and deck archetypes between.
 Never quite a rollicking good time or agonizing head-scratcher, the deckbuilding and collecting (yes, there are boosters, no nothing is truly ultra-rare) of Card City Nights makes for an easily enjoyed and easily binged experience.

-Star Realms marries the level of expansion and customization of a TCG with the bite-sized crunchy decision-making of a deckbuilder.
+Interstellar Deck-Building: This game marries the level of expansion and customization of a TCG with the bite-sized crunchy decision-making of a deckbuilder.
 Its combat elements and faction-specific combos make for a serious nostalgia trip for those looking to revisit memory lane without first collecting, collating and crafting a custom deck just for the occasion.
 Star Realms’ many expansions, rapid-fire gameplay and clear iconography make it a compelling addition to the game enthusiast’s roster and an easy must-have.

 - Pathfinder Adventures